How Much Does an MBA Cost?

 • Federal and State Grants

-Students can complete the Free Application for Federal Student Aid (FAFSA) to learn their eligibility for federal and state grants.
+Students can complete the Free Application for Federal Student Aid (FAFSA) to learn about their eligibility for federal and state grants.
 However, some grants include employment requirements post-graduation.
 The government typically awards grants on a financial-need basis.
 States and the federal government provide grants.
 Learners can renew some grants.

 • Federal and Private Loans